egerhether/egerhether/README.md

 I'm an Artificial Intelligence Master's student at the University of Amsterdam, interested in programming with specific uses in numerical mathematics, robotics and deep learning.
 I have experience using Python, C++, C, Java, Haskell, ROS and R.

-🔭 I’m currently working on a NYT Connections solver.

 Education background:
 - BSc Mathematics, University of Groningen